alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 layout: post
 title: Access null pointer without exception
 date: 2015-10-26
+modified: 2015-10-26
-summary: A story about a pattern with interest, conviction, indignation and compassion in the end.
+excerpt: A story about a pattern with interest, conviction, indignation and compassion in the end.
-categories: C++ CLR WTF Anti-patterns
+tags: C++ CLR WTF Anti-patterns
+comments: true
+share: true
 ---

 ### Interest